Brunswick - South

 Employment performance in Brunswick - South has been broadly consistent with national averages

-As of June 2025, 10,597 residents are employed, with an unemployment rate of 5.7%.
-This is 1.1% higher than Greater Melbourne's rate of 4.6%.
-Workforce participation stands at 75.7%, compared to Greater Melbourne's 64.1%.
-Key industries for residents include professional & technical (with a share 1.7 times the regional level), health care & social assistance, and education & training.
+Employment growth over the past year is estimated at 6.1%.
+There are 10,597 residents employed, with an unemployment rate of 1.1% above Greater Melbourne's rate of 4.6%.
+Workforce participation stands at 75.7%, higher than Greater Melbourne's 64.1%.
+Key industries of employment include professional & technical, health care & social assistance, and education & training.

+Brunswick South specializes in professional & technical jobs, with an employment share 1.7 times the regional level.
 Construction employs only 4.3% of local workers, below Greater Melbourne's 9.7%.
-The worker-to-resident ratio is 0.6, indicating above-average employment opportunities locally.
-Between June 2024 and June 2025, employment levels increased by 6.1%, while the labour force grew by 7.1%, leading to a rise in unemployment rate of 0.9 percentage points.
-In comparison, Greater Melbourne saw employment grow by 3.5%, with an unemployment increase of 0.5 percentage points.
-Statewide in Victoria, employment grew by 1.08% year-on-year (adding 39,880 jobs) to Sep-25, with the state unemployment rate at 4.7%.
-Nationally, employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Brunswick - South's employment mix suggests local growth of approximately 7.3% over five years and 14.7% over ten years.
+The worker-to-resident ratio is 0.6, indicating above-average local employment opportunities.
+Between June 2024 and June 2025, employment levels increased by 6.1%, while the labour force grew by 7.1%, causing unemployment to rise by 0.9 percentage points.
+In contrast, Greater Melbourne saw employment rise by 3.5%, labour force grow by 4.0%, and unemployment increase by 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Brunswick South's employment mix suggests local growth of approximately 7.3% over five years and 14.7% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment